HelixRichter/University/README.md

 # University
-All my works for university programming will be here.
+The code of my university programs will now be here.
-Maybe later I will add more serious projects, if there is a desire.